CaptainSeagull/Preprocessor-Honours/README.md

 This is a simple project which aims to provide some meta programming functionality not currently avaiable in C++.
 The utility generates code, which should be included in the relevant .cpp files.

 All generated code strictly follows the C++11 specification, and should compile correctly under MSVC, Clang, or GCC, even with `-Wall` enabled.
-If you're using a pre-C++11 compiler, then the preprocessor can still be used, but some functions will not compile.
-All the functions which require C++11 features have alternatives which can be used and are compiant with the C++98 specification.

 # Build instructions